ERS-HCL/rest-yaml-test/README.md

                                        [v1,v2] # if the return value from json path is list of atomic values you can match them with comma separated values like this.
                             -
                                 select: jsonpath args # json path expression
-                                match: strict # if the return value from json path is json then JsonAssert is used to match expected and actual values refer http://jsonassert.skyscreamer.org/cookbook.html
                                 value: | # expected json value
                                     {
                                         "foo": [